simeoncarstens/pandemic-sim/README.md

 Blue dots are healthy people, orange dots are infected people and gray dots are fatalities.

+You can easily try it out yourself by clicking on the Binder button at the top of this readme file!
+It will launch an interactive Jupyter notebook, in which parameters are explained.
+You can change them to your liking and check the result, all without installing anything on your machine.

 ## Requirements
-You'll need Python 3.6 or greater, `matplotlib` and `numpy`.
+If you want to run this code locally, you'll need Python 3.6 or greater, `matplotlib` and `numpy`.
 The most current `matplotlib` version (3.2.1) has a bug which might prevent the rendering result from being saved, so you want to have an older version.
 You also need `ffmpeg`.
 You can install all necessary Python packages (including a compatible `matplotlib` version) by running
 ```
 $ pip install -r requirements.txt
 ```